 The process begins at design with the visualization by the A/E team and the joint manufacturer of expansion joint locations, layout and impact on all other adjacent materials and spaces.

 This visualization is aided by the use of simple isometric line sketches of joint layouts which reveal conditions that could be designed-out, simplified, or for which details must be developed.
-The A/E then supplements the usual cross-sections with axonometric details of conditions involving changes in plane, direction and between dissimilar materials.
+The A/E then supplements the usual cross-sections with axonometric or BIM details of conditions involving transitions through changes in plane, direction and between dissimilar materials.

-To these conditions, the expansion joint manufacturer must furnish axonometric CAD details showing their materials adaptation to these conditions.
+To these conditions, the expansion joint manufacturer must furnish axonometric or isometric CAD detail and BIM Files showing their materials adaptation to these conditions.
 The manufacturer’s application of their material to the designed conditions should be warrantable as watertight at all agreed upon changes in plane, direction, and intersection between various joint materials.
 The final isometric layout(s) and all cross-section and axonometric details then become part of the bid documents and working drawings.

 Before and during construction the general contractors’ role is to elevate the place the expansion joints typically occupy in the sequencing path.
 ALL trades must be held accountable for their work in relation to expansion joints.
 The joints, for example, must be protected from construction traffic damage and cannot become a place to accumulate construction tolerances.